cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 ```

 Now, when `A` goes out of scope, its dictionary will be automatically `squashed`, and the program will compile.

-#### Copy vs Destruct

-You may notice that these two traits are somewhat incompatible.
-With a `Copy` type, we could have two variables pointing to the same value, which would lead to a double-destruction when both variables go out of scope.
-This is obviously quite broken for any type with a non-trivial `Destruct` implementation.
-For this reason, most types are either `Copy` and `Drop`, just `Drop`, or none.
-A `Copy` and `Destruct` type is possible, but be aware that this is rather odd, and possibly an indicator of a 'gotcha'.

 ### Copy Array data with Clone